Past Events

 This conference had a philosophical construct, placing the artists and their families at the centre of the conversation.
 The implications of how the catalogue raisonné continues to be perceived proved to be very meaningful.

-The keynote speaker was Edmund de Waal with contributions from artists Dame Rachel Whiteread DBE, Sir Michael Craig-Martin CBE RA and Marina Abramovic.
+The keynote speaker was Edmund de Waal with contributions from artists Dame Rachel Whiteread DBE and Sir Michael Craig-Martin CBE RA and Marina Abramovic.
 There were also conversations between the children of artists, Nick Willing (Paula Rego) and Ben Bowling (Sir Frank Bowling OBE RA), the grandchildren of artists, Saskia Spender (Arshile Gorky) and Daniel Hug (László Moholy-Nagy), as well as others whose work is to shape legacy, including museum curators and catalogue raisonné authors.

 The conference was a hybrid event: held in the Lavery Studio at Cromwell Place in London, it was also filmed and streamed live to a global audience.